Drum Transcription: “Nite Sprite” — Steve Gadd with Chick Corea

 I don’t know of any other fill Gadd has played that’s quite like this one.
 Compared to guys like Billy Cobham or Vinnie Colaiuta, Gadd doesn’t often wander into gnarly tuplet territory; he gets plenty complicated with duple and triple rhythms.
 It really makes me wonder what inspired him to cook this up.
 It’s possible that he might have been going for 16th note triplets or 16th notes quintuplets, and this is what ended up coming out.
 But who can say?

-Like I said earlier, the outro is pretty simple, save for some mixed meter action in bars 151 and 152.
-I had found lead sheets of the tune that featured combinations of 3/4 and 4/4 for this section… but I tend to go for the simplest answers (i.e. the one with the fewest time signature changes).
+As I said earlier, the outro is pretty simple, save for some mixed meter action in bars 151 and 152.
+I had found lead sheets of the tune that featured combinations of 3/4 and 4/4 for this section… but I tend to go for the simplest answers (which to me would be the one with the fewest time signature changes).

-I actually didn’t notice a meter change until I found the lead sheets; I was too busy listening to Gadd as he sounds like he’s trying to break his drums in the final measures.
+I actually never noticed a meter change until I found the lead sheets; I was always too busy listening to Gadd as he sounds like he’s trying to break his drums in the final measures.
 It really cracks me up when I imagine Steve beating his drums like a madman on a record that has this for album art:

 Oh, I’m just having fun.
 Even with questionable taste in album art, only Chick could write a tune like this, giving all the players outrageous opportunities to show off.
 When I first heard “Nite Sprite”, there was a lot to process; this song is one of those “what the hell is going on” moments.